XPS vs EPS Insulation UK — Full Comparison, Placement Guide, and Dual-Material Verdict

 Is XPS insulation more expensive than EPS per square metre?

 XPS carries a higher unit cost than graphite EPS at equivalent thickness because the extrusion process creates the dense closed-cell structure that resists water absorption.
 In practice, however, XPS is only specified for a small proportion of the total facade area — typically the bottom 300–600 mm of the plinth zone — so the cost impact on the overall project budget is modest.
-The long-term value comes from eliminating the thermal bridge at the foundation and maintaining declared thermal performance in permanently wet conditions, which can reduce remedial maintenance costs over the life of the installation.
+The long-term value comes from eliminating the thermal bridge at the foundation and maintaining declared thermal performance in permanently wet conditions, which reduces remedial maintenance costs over the life of the installation.

 Why is graphite EPS preferred over XPS for the main wall elevation?